xyushman/System.Administration.Intern.Task.2025/Task.md

     exit();
     ```

-    Create a `profile.php` to display user data:
+    Create a `profile.php` To display user data:

     ```
     <?php